SSWConsulting/SSW.GitSkills/README.md

 ## Demo

 You can check out a working version of the prototype [here!](https://gitskills.z8.web.core.windows.net/github)
 Go to the link and explore the skills available (Languages and Topics).
 Click on one to see a breakdown of the commits by SSW developers.

+The GitHub GraphQL endpoint may return a 502 Bad Gateway - this is common, if it happens just refresh the page.